Visit Homs in Syria

 Famous dish special in Homs

-Although people in Homs eat the same foods common in Syrian cuisine, the city is well known throughout Syria for its own cuisine.
+Although people in Homs eat the same foods that are common in Syrian cuisine, the city is well known throughout Syria for its own cuisine.

 A prominent dish is Batarsh, a type of baba ghanouj made with yogurt and garlic instead of tahini ( you can know more about baba ghanouj in the top dishes to try in Syria)